netdata/netdata/packaging/installer/README.md

 ### Notes on the `netdata-installer.sh` script

-**Disable telemetry**: We use [anonymous statistics](../../docs/anonymous-statistics.md) for quality assurance and usage statistics.
+**Disable anonymous statistics**: We use [anonymous statistics](../../docs/anonymous-statistics.md) for quality assurance and usage statistics.
 These anonymous statistics help us make Netdata better!
 By analyzing this data, we can better understand which features to develop further or identify issues with specific distributions or environments.

-To opt-out and disable telemetry, pass the <code>--disable-telemetry</code> option to the installer: `./netdata-installer.sh --disable-telemetry`.
+To opt-out, pass the <code>--disable-telemetry</code> option to the installer: `./netdata-installer.sh --disable-telemetry`.

 **Nightly, stable, and automatic updates**: By default, Netdata's installation scripts will give you automatic, nightly updates, as that is our recommended configuration.
 However, you might opt for more predictability on a production machine.
 See our section on [nightly vs. stable releases](#nightly-vs-stable-releases) for more.
-You can use the `--stable-channel` option to move away from nightly and to stable updates: `./netdata-installer.sh --stable-channel`.
+You can use the `--stable-channel` option to switch to stable updates: `./netdata-installer.sh --stable-channel`.

 To disable automatic updates of any kind, use the `--no-updates` option.